 Disclosure Quantity Units

-Energy consumption (gasoline) 16,872 GJ
+Energy consumption (gasoline) 13,884 GJ

-Energy consumption (diesel) 153,278 GJ
+Energy consumption (diesel) 134,463 GJ

-Energy consumption (total electricity) 135,922 kWh
+Energy consumption (total electricity) 341,097 GJ

-Reference for gigajoules conversion: Biomass Energy Data Book which refers to GREET, The Greenhouse Gases, Regulated Emissions, and Energy Use In Transportation Model, GREET 1.8d.1, developed by Argonne National Laboratory, Argonne, IL, released August 26, 2010.
+Reference for gigajoules conversion: Biomass Energy Data Book which refers to GREET, The Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation Model, GREET 1.8d.1, developed by Argonne National Laboratory, Argonne, IL, released August 26, 2010.

-Disclosure 2020 2021 Units Increase % Change Quantity Quantity (Decrease) Energy consumption (gasoline) 9,124 16,872 GJ 7,747 85% Energy consumption (diesel) 93,671 153,278 GJ 59,607 64% Energy consumption (total electricity) 158,592 135,922 kWh (22,670) -14%
+Disclosure 2021 2022 Units Increase % Change Quantity Quantity (Decrease) Energy consumption (gasoline) 16,872 13,884 GJ -2,988 -18% Energy consumption (diesel) 153,278 134,463 GJ -18,815 -12% Energy consumption (total electricity) 135,922 341,097 GJ 205,175 151%

-In general, the energy consumption increased in 2021 compared to 2020 as the economy reopened due to relaxed pandemic regulations.
-The education division's consumption, though, dropped as a result of the continued fully online delivery of classes and limited campus activities.
-Further, working from home remain to be an option for employees translating to lower energy consumption.
+The energy consumption increased in 2022 compared to 2021 mainly due to the reopening of the economy and the normalization of business onsite operations.
+The acquisition of the new businesses has likewise contributed to the utilization.
+The education division's consumption significantly increased as a result of the resumption of the full face to face classes and in campus activities and service delivery.
+While working from home remain to be an option for employees, the onsite work has increased.